-How to download your chart as an PNG
+How to download your visualization as a PNG

-In this article, we'll explain how to download your chart as a static image, e.g. to print it or embed it in a presentation.
-This feature is available for all plans but the free plan.
+In this article, we'll explain how to download your chart, map, or table as a static image, e.g. to print it or embed it in a presentation.
+This feature is free for all Datawrapper users.

 The image format that works best for graphics and can be imported/uploaded to most other tools (e.g. Photoshop, Keynote, Powerpoint, Google Docs, etc.) is PNG – short for Portable Network Graphics.
+PNG's are also a great option if your CMS doesn't allow HTML embeds.
 PNGs have the file extension .png.

 How to choose the PNG export

-To choose the PNG export, you'll need any plan other than the free plan, and you'll need to go to step 4: Publish & Embed.
+To choose the PNG export, you'll need to go to step 4: Publish & Embed.
 Click on the button that says "PNG", and you'll see options appearing below it.

 Options when downloading your chart as PNG

-The width and height of your format is pre-filled with the width and height of your chart as you've defined in step 3: Visualize.
-Here you can change that size again.
-You can also enter very high numbers like 4000 x 50000 px – something we wouldn't be able to display in step 3.
+You can also enter very high numbers like 4000 px – something we wouldn't be able to display in step 3.

 The Border is the white space that you want to appear around your chart.
 A border of 0px is perfect for web articles (for the cases where you can't embed iframes), since the article part will have borders anyway.
 In most case, a border of 30px or more will make your chart more pleasant to look at: